Eng-Elias/FOCUS--Context_Engineering/README.md

-# FOCUS Framework
-**Framework for Optimized Codebase Understanding & Synthesis**
+# FOCUS: Framework for Optimized Codebase Understanding & Synthesis

-## Overview
-FOCUS is a modular context engineering framework designed to enhance the performance of AI assistants in software development.
+FOCUS is a modular context engineering framework and CLI designed to enhance the performance of AI assistants in software development.
 It provides a structured set of templates to build a comprehensive and token-efficient knowledge base for any codebase.

 By systematically capturing system, domain, task, session, and output context, FOCUS ensures that AI assistants have the necessary information to understand complex projects, follow best practices, and generate high-quality, relevant code.

+## Statement of Need

+Large Language Models (LLMs) are increasingly integrated into software development workflows.
+However, their effectiveness is often hampered by a lack of persistent context.
+The FOCUS Framework solves this by creating a standardized, machine-readable, and human-curated context that can be easily consumed by AI tools, leading to higher-quality code generation.

 ## Quick Start

-1.  **Install the CLI**: Use `npm install -g` to make the `focus-ce` command available globally.
+1.  **Install the CLI**: Use `npm install -g focus-ce` to make the `focus-ce` command available globally.
 2.  **Navigate to Your Project**: Open your terminal in the root directory of the project you want to document.
 3.  **Run the `init` Command**:
     ```bash